hjw1112/dropdrone/JOURNAL.md

-# July 13th: More CADD and finished!
+# July 13th: More CADD

 First, I chose to use 3d printed frame because it was quite firm with 100% infill. and I will also use 3d printed standoffs with heatset insert because there is no point of using metal standoff when whole frame is plastic.